 Writing in a journal is a surprisingly effective way to reduce caregiver stress.
 Gifting them a beautiful or inspiring journal is a great way to encourage this therapeutic activity.

-We especially like the Instant Happy Journal as well as these wonderful inspirational journals.
+We especially like the Instant Happy Journal and these wonderful inspirational journals.

 10. Relaxation with yoga